 Invest What You Save

 People often talk about how much they saved on groceries, clothes, gas and more.
-“But do they really save it?” said John Sweeney, executive vice president of retirement and investing strategies at Fidelity Investments.
+“But do they really save it?” said John Sweeney, formerly the executive vice president of retirement and investing strategies at Fidelity Investments who now is the COO at Osprey Funds in Boston.
 “If you ‘saved’ money at the pump or the grocery store, then why not literally save it?”

 Keep track of how much you saved by using coupons or buying items on sale and put that money into a savings or retirement account.
 “You’ll see how quickly $10 to $20 here and there can add up,” Sweeney said.